-DPoS vs PoS
+DPoS vs. PoS

 Although PoS and DPoS are identical in the stakeholder context, DPoS introduces a novel democratic voting mechanism, which elects block producers.
-Since the voters maintain a DPoS structure, delegates are encouraged to be fair and effective or vote out.
-Furthermore, in terms of transactions per second, DPoS blockchain tends to be faster than the PoS ones.
+Since the voters maintain a DPoS structure, delegates are encouraged to be fair and effective or voted out.
+Furthermore, the DPoS blockchain tends to be faster than the PoS one regarding transactions per second.

-DPoS vs POW
+DPoS vs. POW